EmperorYP7/Phoenix-Engine/README.md

 This engine is inspired by TheCherno's Hazel Engine.
 The engine uses extensive and core MS Visual C++.

 I'll add OpenGL implementations soon.
-The engine is infant at this stage.
+The engine is infant at this stage..

 Click on `Generate.bat` file to create a MSVS Solution in the main directory.